slowernews/wisdom-tldr/README.md

 decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.

-inoculate yourself from the stress of making hard decisions when you need to. -- Allen Tucker -->
+inoculate yourself from the stress of making hard decisions when you need to. -- Allen Tucker

+Clarity is the Key to All Success: without a clear roadmap for who we are and what we want to achieve, we will never find true success.
+You must know exactly what you want, when you want it, and why you want it.
+Without this clarity, you will find yourself wandering aimlessly for years, or even decades of your life and looking back, wishing that you’d had more direction.

+-->

 How to plan: start with a [vision](#on-creativity-vision-and-ideas).